Pilot Mentoring and Tutoring Program

 If you are a teacher or a member of the community who knows a young Hispanic in need of a positive role model, please contact us to inquire about matching your student with a mentor.
 Please be aware that NCSHP has a limited number of mentors, and not all requests may be filled.

-- Student demonstrates academic potential
+Demonstrates academic potential

-- Student seeks adult attention
+Seeks adult attention

-- Parents of student is interested in having additional support for their student
+Parents allow additional support for their student